World-Snapshot/StreamFlow/README.md

 ## Contact

-If you are interested in matters such as the code, how to collaborate, please contact [@FangSen9000](https://github.com/FangSen9000).
+If you are interested in matters such as the code, how to collaborate, please just contact [@FangSen9000](https://github.com/FangSen9000).

 ## Acknowledgments